flokapi/easymix/README.md

-You can also define the sounds a `pydub` audio segments.
+You can also define the sounds as `pydub` audio segments.
 It's convenient in case you need to apply effects on the sounds before playing, such as volume adjustment.

 ```python
 import pydub